-- " The search consultant works with the client to understand the requirement and define the brief. - The search consultant meets directors of the company to understand the board culture and style and to work out what type of individual will succeed. - " The search firm conducts structured research alongside brainstorms to create the long list of, say, 12-16 names. - " A short list of, say, six to eight names to approach is agreed with the company; some early referencing takes place. - " Interested candidates are interviewed by the search firm. - " Detailed, written candidate presentations are sent to the client. - The client interviews three to five final candidates.
-Generally, candidates will meet the chair first, then one or two non-executive directors.
-A smaller number will go on to meet the CEO (and CFO), together with other members of the board.
+- " The search consultant works with the client to understand the requirement and define the brief.
+This process is usually led by the chair. - " The search consultant meets directors of the company to understand the board culture and style and to work out what type of individual will succeed. - The search firm conducts structured research alongside brainstorms, considering anything from 20-100 potential candidates, eventually whittling the list down to, say, 12-16 names. - " A short list of six to eight names to approach is agreed with the nomination committee - or a sub-committee usually led by the chair; some early referencing takes place. - " Interested candidates are interviewed by the search firm. - " Detailed, written candidate presentations are sent to the client.